arduino-ba/.github/profile/README.md

 </p>

-Therefore, core features and ideas are discussed in this book to leverage different concepts already existing in programming and can surely help with Hardware projects.
+Core features and ideas are discussed in this book to leverage different concepts already existing in programming and can surely help with Hardware projects.

 * :beginner: Get the book at [Kindle](https://www.amazon.com/dp/B0BRQTT1D2) or [Paperback](https://www.amazon.com/dp/B0BRLVR3X4).